The amount of time you need to get a desired tan depends on your skin type.

 While challenging, it is still possible to achieve your dream skin color indoors with indoor tanning lotions.

-By following the chart above, and starting with short sessions, and gradually increasing the time, you should be able to achieve that golden tan.
+By following the chart above, starting with short sessions, and gradually increasing the time spent tanning, you should be able to achieve that golden tan.
 Regardless of what skin type you have!

 If you are taking photosensitizing medication, you shouldn’t tan.